Scale Pose

 The Sanskrit word tola means "a pair of scales."
 Here your arms become like pillars to support your crossed legs as they hang in the air like traditional weighing scales.

-How to do Scale Pose
+How to Do Scale Pose

 Step One

 Cross your legs and come into the Lotus Pose, or Padmasana.
-Put the palms of your hands on your mat next to your hips with your fingers spread wide apart.
+Place the palms of your hands on your mat next to your hips with your fingers spread wide apart.
 Your fingers should point in front of you.

 Step Two

 Inhale.
-As you exhale, Press your hands firmly into the floor and straighten your arms as you raise your torso and legs off the ground.
+As you exhale, press your hands firmly into the floor and straighten your arms as you raise your torso and legs off the ground.

 Balance your full body weight only on your hands.
 Tighten your core muscles and use your thigh muscles to help lift up your knees.
 Your hands should be the only part of your body touching the floor.